Women of the Movement Special Screening

 Why: Art is one of the most powerful ways for us to understand the world.
 This show has Black artists responding to political, social and economic issues from the 1930s to the 1950s.
 The show features works and artists from around the country, but emphasizes Vertis Hayes and Reginald Morris, who lived and worked in Memphis.
 This show closes Jan.
 2, so get there and get some (free!) inspiration.

-Adrienne Johnson Martin in executive editor of MLK50: Justice Through Journalism.
-Contact her at email@example.com
+Adrienne Johnson Martin is executive editor of MLK50: Justice Through Journalism.
+Contact her at firstname.lastname@example.org

 This story is brought to you by MLK50: Justice Through Journalism, a nonprofit newsroom focused on poverty, power and policy in Memphis.
 Support independent journalism by making a tax-deductible donation today.
 MLK50 is also supported by these generous donors.